You Have The Right To Take Care Of Yourself And Your Family

 Contact Me

-Since I have focused the Law Offices of Alan Adelman exclusively on employees’ rights, and have a great amount of experience representing employees who need to take or have taken protected medical leaves, I know what you can expect from the process and how to protect your rights.
-Contact me today at to discuss your FMLA case.
+Since I have focused the Law Offices of Alan Adelman exclusively on employees’ rights and have a great amount of experience representing employees who need to take or have taken protected medical leaves, I know what you can expect from the process and how to protect your rights.
+Contact me today to discuss your FMLA case.
 Call 415-906-3331 or fill out my online contact form.